Noise Levels in Crosstown, Memphis, TN | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,605 Crosstown residents, or 46.2%, live above that level.
 By land area, 48.5% of Crosstown is above 55 dBA.

 Average noise levels for Crosstown residents, grouped by direction from the center of Crosstown.
-Western Crosstown carries the highest population-weighted average; Central Crosstown carries the lowest.
-Just 41% of residents in Central Crosstown live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Western Crosstown.
+The highest population-weighted average is in southwestern Crosstown; the lowest is in southeastern Crosstown, where just 34% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Quiet office to normal conversation